garora548/shipvista_final/README.txt

-//Open cmd and create a new react app with sampleApp // any name you can use.
+//Open cmd and create a new react app with sampleapp // any name you can use.

-npx create-react-app sampleApp
+npx create-react-app sampleapp
 cd sampleApp

 //Install these in React sampleApp folder through cmd